apptainer/apptainer-userdocs/quick_start.rst

 as Ubuntu, Debian, CentOS, Arch, and BusyBox.
 You can also use an existing container on your host system as a base.

-If you want to build {Singularity} images but you don't have administrative (root) access on your build system, you can build images using the `Remote Builder <https://cloud.sylabs.io/builder>`_.

 This quickstart document just scratches the surface of all of the things you can do with {Singularity}!